CAA: Writ Petition Summary (Indian Union Muslim League)Citizenship Amendment Act

 Article 14 – Discriminatory Effect

 In Bachan Singh v.
 State of Punjab, the Supreme Court had held that the Court must consider the ‘direct and inevitable consequence’ of the statute.
 The NRC process could strip people of citizenship.
 This is already underway in Assam.
-The petitioner argues that if the CAA applies, Hindu migrants would have legal protection, but Muslim migrants would not.
+The petitioner argues that Hindu migrants would have legal protection if the CAA applies, but Muslim migrants would not.
 The only people who have to prove their citizenship will all be Muslims.

-This same effect would take place nationwide, if it is implemented as announced by the Union Government.
+This same effect would occur nationwide if it is implemented as announced by the Union Government.

 The petitioner argues that by treating Muslims as ‘second class citizens’, the CAA also violates the principle of secularism.
 In SR Bommai v.
 Union of India, the Court had held that secularism is a basic feature of the Constitution.